BlockchainBrain/docs/wallet/updateexistingcoldwallet.rst

 	For more instructions, watch this Video_ from a fellow Rupayan, David Coen, on how to export your private keys:

-3. Close the Rupaya wallet.
+3. Close the Rupaya wallet, if you already have one installed and running.

 4. Double click the Rupaya file to open and install the new wallet.